 The community of Embera Puru is a rural indigenous tribe located along the Rio San Juan de Piquini inside the Chagres National Park in Panama.
-Within the village there are about 100 residents, including children, with a 10% growth in the last year.
+Within the village, there are about 100 residents, including children, with a 10% growth in the last year.
 All families live below the poverty line and earn their living panning for gold in the summer and working in Eco-tourism in the winter.

 With the youth quickly becoming the majority the adults are looking for ways to assure that the children are receiving the best education and health benefits that they can feasibly supply.
 Being very motivated, smart and hardworking, the community recognizes that the modern world exist, and they have as much curiosity about the culture and economic systems that occur in the city as we have about their exotic dances and extensive knowledge of the rainforest.

-One way they began to incorporate modernity into their lives was soliciting a government MEDUCA teacher and by building a one room wooden primary school that children grades 1-6 attend together.
+One way they began to incorporate modernity into their lives was by soliciting a government MEDUCA teacher and by building a one-room wooden primary school that children grades 1-6 attend together.
 While this may seem very basic, it was a huge step in becoming more connected to the country they live in as well as being recognized by the government as an existing part of the national system.

 Although previous volunteers assisted the community in constructing an aqueduct in 2006, the school lies at an elevation well above the line of pressure that would allow them to simply add an extra spigot.

-Currently the closest water source is a fair walk down a hill and not a reasonable trip for the students to make during class hours.
-In addition this water source is not at all times reliable.
+Currently, the closest water source is a fair walk down a hill and not a reasonable trip for the students to make during class hours.
+In addition, this water source is not at all times reliable.
 This leads to a lack of drinking water or a place for students and teachers to wash their hands after using the school pit latrine, which can easily lead to many common illnesses related to waste facility exposure.